mgussekloo/laravel-facet-filter/README.md

 }
 ```

-Process the models in chunks when you deal with very large datasets.
+You can process models in chunks for very large datasets.

 ``` php
 $perPage = 1000; $currentPage = Cache::get('facetIndexingPage', 1);